MiC 4.0 Working Groups

 M2B Communication

-An essential aspect of the services desired by users is the usability of the acquired data in Building Information Modeling - BIM for short.
-For this purpose, the same data streams and data formats from the area of system architecture/data formats can be used.
+An essential aspect of the performance desired by users is the usability of the data obtained in Building Information Modeling – BIM for short.
+The same data streams and data formats from the System Architecture/Data Formats area can be used for this purpose.

 The short-term goal is the simplified use and maintenance of BIM due to binding and manufacturer-independent data interfaces to BIM.

-Communication between machines is a very important aspect of digitization.
-The vision of the distant future is the fully automated construction site.
+Machine-to-machine communication is a very important aspect of digitalization.
+The vision for the distant future is the fully automated construction site.

-The short-term goal in the area of M2M communication and in the system architecture/file formats working group responsible for this is to reach agreement on a uniform transmission of data on the same channel and in the same transmission/data format across all manufacturers and machines.
+The short-term goal in the area of M2M communication and in the responsible working group for system architecture/file formats is to reach a manufacturer-independent and machine-independent agreement on a unified transmission of data to the respective same channel and in the same transmission/data format.

-The requirements for data management in the various construction segments are increasing, including when it comes to controlling and mapping the individual processes.
+The demands on data management in the various construction segments are increasing, even when it comes to controlling and mapping individual processes.
 The new MiC 4.0 working group will identify the associated challenges and offer free, open solutions.

-As a first step, the system manufacturers involved in road construction have agreed on a uniform interface description, which will be further developed, published and disseminated in the new working group.
-The members undertake to implement the interface in accordance with the jointly agreed MiC 4.0 specification.
+In the first step, system manufacturers involved in road construction agreed on a uniform interface description, which will be further developed, published, and disseminated in the new working group.
+The members commit to implementing the interface in accordance with the jointly agreed MiC 4.0 specification.

-Data collection, data ownership, data evaluation and the subsequent use of the data raise a multitude of questions.
-Data protection plays an essential role here.
+Data collection, data ownership, data analysis, and the subsequent use of data raise a variety of questions.
+Data protection plays a significant role in this.

-The short-term goal is to create suitable tools to help the stakeholders concerned deal with these aspects.
-Sample contracts and information brochures are to present initial approaches to solutions for individual contractual arrangements for handling data.
+The short-term goal is to create suitable tools that will provide affected stakeholders with assistance in dealing with these aspects.
+Sample contracts and information brochures are intended to present initial approaches to solutions for individual contract designs for data management.

-The symbols and displays on machines with comparable activities are sometimes fundamentally different.
-In view of the shortage of skilled workers, however, few machine operators today operate several different types of machines from different manufacturers.
-A standardization of essential operating elements, based on ISO 7000, would be advantageous in the sense of the user.
+The symbolism and displays on machines with comparable functions are partly fundamentally different.
+However, given the shortage of skilled workers, few machine operators today operate multiple different types of machines from various manufacturers.
+A standardization of essential operating elements, based on ISO 7000, would be advantageous for the users.

-The aim is to develop standards for the structures, processes and symbols for operating mobile machinery.
-For this purpose, the structures, processes and symbols are examined on the basis of three widely used machine types (rollers, wheel loaders, road pavers) and the greatest possible uniformity of recognition and operation on an almost uniform display is developed.
+The goal is the development of standards for the structures, processes, and symbols for operating mobile work machines.
+For this purpose, the structures, processes, and symbols will be examined using three widely used machine types (rollers, wheel loaders, asphalt pavers) and the greatest possible uniformity of recognition and operation on a nearly uniform display will be developed.